blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/Notes/Model_Details_intro.md

 than just crude estimates of standard deviation as you might get from various methods which estimate parameters via optimization of the maximum-likelihood function.

-[^censusGeographies]: For the decennial census there is detailed data avaialable at the block level, where a block has ~100 people.
+[^censusGeographies]: For the decennial census there is detailed data available at the block level, where a block has ~100 people.
 For the American Community Survey, which collects data every year and thus is more up to date than the decennial census, data is available only at the “block-group” level, consisting of a few thousand people.